 We talk about Cambridge exams on English Too.
-From time to time people ask questions about the IELTS exam.
-In this post we’ll talk about IELTS and compare it to the different Cambridge exams.
+From time to time people ask questions about the IELTS exam, so in this post we’ll talk about IELTS scores and the comparison to the different Cambridge exams.

 What is IELTS?